zackexplosion/php-useful-fuinctions/README.md

-# php-snippts
+# PHP Useful Function

-useful functions collection
+PHP functions collection that I created or found on the Internet.